 Baseball scouts have historically thrived on anonymity.
 They ply their trade in the game’s shadows, rarely drawing acclaim or notoriety.
 George Huff was the exception that proves the rule.
 As both coach and scout, Huff was intimately involved in baseball for some 30 years.
-But in truth baseball was essentially a sidelight.
+But in truth baseball was essentially a sideline.
 Despite considerable success in combing the backwoods for talent, he was never more than a part-time scout.

 Huff was for four decades one of America’s most influential athletic administrators.
 At a time when the gridiron game was viewed as a corrupting force on campuses across the country, Huff became a forceful advocate for reform in college football.
 His death was mourned by opinion makers who appreciated his dogged efforts to make college football more accountable.

 He was born seven years after the Civil War ended at Appomattox, June 11, 1872 on a farm not far from Champaign, Illinois, the home of his alma mater and near-lifelong employer, the University of Illinois.
 At the precocious age of 15 he entered the university.
 A catcher, he captained the baseball squad in the late ‘80s and early ‘90s.
 In 1890 he helped to form the Illini’s first football team.
 Three years later, he moved east to study medicine at Dartmouth College.

 When the University of Illinois offered him a position as assistant director of athletics and baseball coach in 1895, Huff jumped at the chance to come home.
 He was instrumental in establishing the Western Conference, the forerunner of the Big Ten, insisting that participating institutions vow to uphold ethical and academic standards.
 In 1901, he was promoted to become the U of I’s director of athletics, a job he held for most of the next 35 years.